ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : `Unlimited`

 If this property is Numeric, it controls the number of Connections that can be accepted from a peer as new members of the Connection's group.
-Similar to SetNewConnectionLimit(), this limits the number of ConnectionReceived Events that will occur, but constrained to the group of the Connection associated with this property.
+Similar to `SetNewConnectionLimit`, this limits the number of `ConnectionReceived` events that will occur, but constrained to the group of the Connection associated with this property.
 For a multi-streaming transport, this limits the number of allowed streams.